petridish123/CS201R_CS111/README.md

 ## A bunch of random stuff I can't identify
 Yeah there's a bunch of columns named "___ Unposted Current Score" and stuff like that.
 No clue what that's about.
 Gonna delete those columns in my analysis ngl.

+# NEW FILES
+pre_mt1_train.csv, pre_mt2_train.csv, and pre_final_train.csv all contain data for their respective time frames.
+The intention for each of these is for all features aside from the two "label" columns to be used in training the model.
+You may choose between classification (i.e. Final Exam Grade) and regression (i.e. Final Exam) by selecting the appropriate label column.

 # TODOs

 - All other assignments were due before the final.